shawndurrani-stripe/gallagher/README.md

 This API client primarily depends on the following libraries:

-- [httpx](https://www.python-httpx.org), fo transporting and parsing HTTP requests
+- [httpx](https://www.python-httpx.org), for transporting and parsing HTTP requests
 - [pydantic](https://pydantic.dev), for validating responses and constructing request bodies

 We use [Taskfile](https://taskfile.dev) to automate running tasks.